fhvegh/Project-01-v3-Energy-Consumption-Eletric-Cars/README.md

 # Energy-Consumption-Eletric-Cars
-Apply machine learning to predict energy consumption in eletric cars.
+<p Apply machine learning to predict <em>energy consumption in eletric cars</em>.
-This project is the application of content learned in the Data Science Training offered by the Data Science Academy.
+This project is the application of content learned in the Data Science Training offered by the <strong>Data Science Academy</strong>.</p>